Het is een nacht... (Levensecht): The Baseballs cover

 "Het is een nacht...
 (Levensecht)" was covered by the rockabilly cover band, The Baseballs, in 2011, under the name "This is a Night (Het is een nacht)", featuring vocals by Meeuwis.
 The lyrics were partially translated into English.
 The single is included on the Dutch version of The Baseballs' album Strings 'n' Stripes, as well on a special edition of Meeuwis's album Armen open.
-The song reached the 69th position in the Mega Single Top 100.
+The song debuted at number 83 on the Mega Single Top 100 for the chart issue dated 28 May 2011.
+The following week, it reached the 69th position on the chart which also marked its peak position.
+It fell off the chart for the issue dated 11 June only to return the next week.
+It spent a total of four weeks on the chart.
+On 27 May 2011, The Baseballs performed the song live together with Meeuwis at Radio 538.